jaschazittel89/vibecoding/README.md

 1. Push your code to GitHub
 2. Connect your repository to Vercel
+3. **Configure environment variables in Vercel:**
+   - Go to your Vercel project dashboard
+   - Navigate to Settings > Environment Variables
+   - Add these variables:
+     - `NEXTAUTH_SECRET`: Your production secret key
+     - `NEXTAUTH_URL`: Your production URL (e.g., `https://your-domain.vercel.app`)
-3. Deploy automatically on every push
+4. Deploy automatically on every push

 The app will be available at your Vercel URL with the following pages:
 - `/` - Landing page